When the issue of death first reared its head in our son’s mind, it kept us up for weeks.

 Teaching your child how to react requires him/her to know your limits.
 It is important to focus on the reaction rather than on the feelings to teach your child that while feelings are normal, he/she is responsible for his/her reaction.

 What can you do?
-Be clear on what is acceptable, tolerable and unacceptable behaviour.
+Be clear on what is acceptable, tolerable and unacceptable behavior.

 A key objective of emotion coaching is to teach your child how to react to emotions.
 Brainstorm together acceptable ways of reacting to emotions.
 Offer opinions but as far as possible, let your child choose the solutions.
 Help him/her write down different emotions, the warning signs, and different ways he/she can react to the warning signs.